tapirdata/vinyl-tapper/README.md

 creates a new tapper-stream.
 Available options:

+- `options.single`: If true, creates a tapper for a single data-stream.
+If false (default), create a tapper for a vinyl-file-stream.
-- `options.provideBuffer`: If true, 'tap'-events will provide a buffer as a second argument.
+- `options.provideBuffer`: If true, 'tap'-events will provide a buffer.
-- `options.terminate`: If true, the incoming vinyl-stream will be consumed by the tapper.
+- `options.terminate`: If true, the incoming stream will be consumed by the tapper.

 ### Event 'tap'

-- `file`: the vinyl-file object
+- `file` (only if not `single`): the vinyl-file object
-- `buffer` (optional, if `provideBuffer`): the buffered contents of the vinyl-file.
+- `buffer` (only if `provideBuffer`): the buffered contents of the vinyl-file.

-This event will be emitted as soon as possible: With `provideBuffer: false` or if a file already holds a buffer, this will be when the file enters the tapper.
-For stream-files with `provideBuffer: true` the event will be emmitted when the file has passed completely.
+This event will be emitted as soon as possible: With not `provideBuffer` or if a file already holds a buffer, this will be when the file enters the tapper.
+For stream-files with `provideBuffer` the event will be emmitted when the file has passed completely.